learntocloud/learn-to-cloud/docs/phase1/README.md

 ### Steps:

+1. **Create a GitHub Repo:**

-1. Create a GitHub repo for your project, make sure to leverage branches and commit your code often.
+    - Set up a repository for your project.
+    - Use branches and commit your code often.

-2..
-Setup & Authentication:
+    - Utilize git commands (git init, git add, git commit, git branch, git push, etc.).

+2.  **Setup & Authentication:**

     - Choose a cloud provider (e.g., AWS S3, Google Cloud Storage, Azure Blob Storage).
-    -   Setup authentication.
-For instance, with Azure, you'd use `az login` to set up your credentials.
+    - Set up authentication (e.g., az login for Azure).
+    - Use secure methods for handling credentials.
+        - Avoid hardcoding credentials directly into the script.
+        - Store credentials in environment variables or configuration files with restricted access.
+        - Utilize cloud provider's secure authentication methods (e.g., IAM roles for AWS, service principals for Azure).

-3. CLI Argument Parsing:
+3.  **CLI Argument Parsing:**

     -   Use bash's built-in `$1`, `$2`, etc., to parse command-line arguments.
     -   `$1` could be the filename or path.
     -   Optionally, allow additional arguments like target cloud directory, storage class, or any other cloud-specific attributes.
+    - Validate and handle different types of input.\
+        - Check if the provided file path is valid and accessible.
+        - Ensure that additional arguments meet expected formats and values.
+        - Provide meaningful error messages for incorrect or missing inputs

-4. File Check:
+4.  **File Check:**

     -   Before uploading, check if the file exists using `[ -f $FILENAME ]`.
-    -   Provide feedback if the file is not found
+    -   Provide feedback if the file is not found.

-5. File Upload:
+5.  **File Upload:**

-    - Use cloud provider CLI to upload the file.
+    - Use the cloud provider's CLI to upload the file.
+    - Implement error handling to manage potential issues during upload.

-6. Upload Feedback:
+6.  **Upload Feedback:**

     -   On successful upload, provide a success message.
     -   If there's an error, capture the error message and display it to the user.

-7. Advanced Features (Optional):
+7.  **Advanced Features (Optional but recommended):**

-    -   Allow multiple file uploads at once.
     -   Add a progress bar or percentage upload completion using tools like `pv`.
     -   Provide an option to generate and display a shareable link post-upload.
     -   Enable file synchronization -- if the file already exists in the cloud, prompt the user to overwrite, skip, or rename.
     -   Integrate encryption for added security before the upload.

-8. Documentation:
+8.  **Documentation:**

-    -   Write a README.md file that explains how to set up, use, and troubleshoot the tool.
-Include a brief overview, prerequisites, usage examples, and common issues.
+    - Write a README.md file explaining how to set up, use, and troubleshoot the tool.
+    - Include a brief overview, prerequisites, usage examples, and common issues.

-9. Distribution:
+9.  **Distribution:**

     -   Package the script for easy distribution and installation.
 You can even provide a simple installation script or instructions to add it to the user's `$PATH`.